Yorite Konoha wa Kurenai ni: Development and release

 The game was able to be pre-ordered on the Lump of Sugar website from August 25, 2017.
 They held a campaign for the customers who pre-ordered the game from August 25, 2017, to December 3, 2017, in which they were offered a poster with Momiji printed on it.
 Lump of Sugar first released a free trial of the game for download on November 24, 2017.
 Multiple talk shows and distribution meetings were held all over Japan until December 22, 2017, in which Yorite Konoha wa Kurenai ni related gifts being handed out.

 The Download Edition, First Press Limited Edition, and Premium Edition of Yorite Konoha wa Kurenai ni were released by Lump of Sugar on January 26, 2018, compatible up to Windows 7/8.1/10.
 The Premium edition of the game was bundled with some gifts, such as a key case and calendar.
 Merchandise such as dakimakura covers and posters were also included as bonuses when customers bought the game from Sofmap and other shops.
-A regular edition was released on March 9, 2018.
+The regular edition was released on March 9, 2018.
 On December 25, 2020, a popular edition of the game was released, which had a lower price than other editions of the game.
 (Note: Originally, it was priced from 8,800 yen to 1,5800 yen, the popular edition was priced at 3,800 yen.)